 Growing Mix

-Aechmeas need a mix that drains extremely well.
-They’ll grow fine in orchid bark or cymbidium mix.
-I’ve also used 3/4 orchid bark mixed with 1/4 coco coir.
+Aechmeas are epiphytes, so they need a mix that drains very well.
+They’ll grow fine in orchid bark or orchid mix.
+I’ve also planted them in 1/2 coco chips and 1/2 coco coir, a more sustainable replacement for peat moss.

 Repotting

-Aechmeas don’t have an extensive root system so yours most likely will never need to be repotted.
+Aechmeas don’t have extensive root systems, so yours most likely will never need to be repotted.
+If you need to, spring, summer, and early fall are the best times.

 Safe For Pets